-- Restless leg syndrome: Previously classified as a form of dyssomnia, restless leg syndrome now has full DSM status as its own diagnosis.
+- Restless leg syndrome: Previously classified as a form of dyssomnia, restless leg syndrome now has full DSM status as a separate diagnosis.

 - Major neurocognitive disorder with Lewy body disease: This classification differentiates major and mild neurocognitive disorders, allowing for more specific treatment.

-- Disinhibited social engagement disorder: This classification was previously categorized with reactive attachment disorder, but given a separate classification because children with it do not necessarily lack attachment.
+- Disinhibited social engagement disorder: This classification previously fell under reactive attachment disorder, but is now under a separate category because children with it do not necessarily lack attachment.

 Classifications With New DSM-5 Criteria

-In addition to the diagnoses added to DSM-5, several diagnoses have been appointed new criteria, including:
+In addition to the diagnoses added to DSM-5, several mental disorders in the fifth edition have new criteria, including:

-- Autism spectrum disorder: One of the most important changes that involves collapsing diagnoses deals with autism spectrum disorder.
-In DSM-IV, there were four categories: Autism, Asperger's, childhood disintegrative disorder and pervasive developmental disorder.
-All four have been collected under the umbrella of autism spectrum disorder in DSM-5.
+- Autism spectrum disorder: One of the most crucial changes involving collapsing diagnoses deals with autism spectrum disorder.
+In DSM-IV, there were four categories: autism, Asperger’s, childhood disintegrative disorder and pervasive developmental disorder.
+DSM-5 collects all four under the umbrella of autism spectrum disorder.

-- ADHD: Revisions have been made to the ADHD diagnosis, broadening the criteria to allow for adult-onset cases.
-Because adult brains are more developed and adults have better impulse control, they can be diagnosed with fewer symptoms than children.
+- ADHD: Revisions to the ADHD diagnosis have broadened the criteria to allow for adult-onset cases.
+Because adult brains are more developed and adults have better impulse control, clinicians can diagnose them with fewer symptoms than children.

-- PTSD: Due to the new research on PTSD available, the detail on this diagnosis has been expanded in DSM-5.
-The new criteria adds more information on diagnosing children and creates four separate classes of symptoms: Arousal, avoidance, flashbacks and negative impacts on mood and thought patterns.
+- PTSD: Due to the new research on PTSD available, DSM-5 has expanded detail on this diagnosis.
+The new criteria add more information on diagnosing children and create four separate classes of symptoms: arousal, avoidance, flashbacks and negative impacts on mood and thought patterns.

-- Mental retardation: The collection of issues called "mental retardation" has now been reclassified as "Intellectual Development Disorder" to reflect changes in common language.
-This is a result of the new focus on cultural relevance in DSM-5.
-The criteria for diagnosis has also shifted to focus more on level of function, instead of relying so heavily on IQ score.
+- Mental retardation: Asa result of DSM-5’s new focus on cultural relevance, it has reclassified the collection of issues called “mental retardation” as “Intellectual Development Disorder” to reflect changes in everyday language.
+The criteria for diagnosis have also shifted to focus more on level of function, instead of relying so heavily on IQ score.